ShareFacebook Twitter AddThis

 We update the training program of the Michel Guérard® Institute every year, since its inauguration in 2013 in order to best meet the expectations of kitchen professionals.
 This is how the specific modules "Intolerances Alimentaires" (food intolerances) were born - we were talking about it! - or advanced cooking programs, for chefs wishing to improve their knowledge of Cuisine de Santé® (healthy cooking) and to go further in their training.
 In the same way, we develop partnerships with famous cooking schools such as Ferrandi Paris or the Paul Bocuse Institute, always with the intention of spreading our Health Cuisine to the greatest number.
 The ultimate goal is to have a real impact on public health.

-What is your preferred ingredient to work in the kitchen?
+What is your preferred ingredient to work with in the kitchen?

 Who are the leaders of the new generation of chefs that you particularly admire?
 And why?